Cafe-GameDev/AudioCafe/docs/future_components.md

 # Future Components

-This document outlines potential future components for the AudioCafe plugin, building upon the existing structure and functionality.
+This document outlines potential future components for the AudioManager plugin, building upon the existing structure and functionality.

 ## Existing Components Overview